Bolivia’s Morales marks 13 years in power, seeks new term

-LA PAZ, Bolivia (AP) — Bolivian President Evo Morales is celebrating his 13 years in office amid controversy over whether he should be allowed to run again.
+LA PAZ, Bolivia (AP) — Bolivian President Evo Morales celebrated his 13 years in office on Tuesday amid controversy over whether he should be allowed to run again for the presidency.

 Last year, Bolivia’s top electoral court accepted Morales’ candidacy for a fourth term despite a constitutional ban and referendum against such re-election.
 Elections for the next five-year presidential term are set for October.